shams-in/fusee-launcher/README.md

     1. switch in RCM mode
     2. plug switch to pc
+    3. run command
+       $ sudo python3 ./fusee-launcher.py ./fusee-test.bin
-    3. run command (A success message should now be displayed on your Switch.) sudo python3 ./fusee-launcher.py ./fusee-test.bin
+       (A success message should now be displayed on your Switch.)